-This document illustrates the StockManager example code in C++.
-The corresponding Java code is available in "Using VisiBroker Native Messaging."
+This document illustrates the StockManager example code in Java.
+The corresponding C++ code is available in the "Using VisiBroker Native Messaging" chapter of the VisiBroker for C++ Developer's Guide.

 Polling-pulling model

 In the polling-pulling model, the result of a two-phase invocation is pulled back by client applications.
 The steps for Native Messaging polling-pulling two-phase invocations are summarized below.